weaveworks-guides/weave-net-legacy/weave-scope/README.md

 db-e68d33ceeddbb77f4e36a447513367e8 OK
 ~~~

-With just a few commands, you've deployed a three-tier application stack into seven containers.

 ###Launching Weave Scope

 With the sample app up and running, you are ready to install and launch Weave Scope: